Love adult coloring books? I've got 10 easy ways to use coloring pages that you're going to love!

 3. Create a Unique Postcard

-I love using coloring pages to create beautiful postcards.
+Creating beautiful postcards is one of my favorite ways to use coloring pages.
 For the postcard above, I simply mounted my page on a blank note card to make it extra sturdy.
-Then, I added “Hello” using gold glitter stickers.
+Then, I added "Hello" using gold glitter stickers.
 Cute, right?

 I recommend using Mod Podge (or a similar glue) to hold the layers together.
 Once you've glued it together, place the postcard under a heavy book.
 That way, it will dry flat.